Connecting Members with Employment Opportunities

 - We have the right to refuse service when we are being threatened or are experiencing abusive behavior/language.

-- First Nations living on or off reserve within the TCETSA Geographical service catchment area.
+- First Nations member living on or off reserve within the TCETSA Geographical service catchment area.

 - Be a resident in and around the Tribal Chiefs Venture region of Treaty 6, or the geographical service area: